dbetchkal/stringtranscribe/README.md

 Quite a few playable possibilities! <br><br>

 It turns out we can return the same information _even if we didn't know the note names in a 'D' chord_.
 Instead we can use our pre-existing knowledge of the 2nd fret barre chord to provide alternative fingerings.
-We convert from [tabulature](https://en.wikipedia.org/wiki/Tablature) to alpha notation using the `.tabToAlpha()` method:
+We convert from [tabulature](https://en.wikipedia.org/wiki/Tablature) to letter notation using the `.tabToLetter()` method:

 ```
-openC_guitar.raag(openC_guitar.tabToAlpha([2, 2, 2, 2, 2, 2]))
+openC_guitar.raag(openC_guitar.tabToLetter([2, 2, 2, 2, 2, 2]))
 ```
 <img src="https://github.com/dbetchkal/stringtranscribe/blob/master/static/D_chord-OpenC_guitar_letter.png" width="1200">

 ---

 Now, what can the fiddler play that would sound good along with the guitar?
 Any notes the guitar is playing might be a good start (others _could_ work within the harmonic structure of the song, but this module can't suggest those!)
-Use `.raag()` to transfer the alpha notes from the guitar onto the fiddle fingerboard:
+Use `.raag()` to transfer the letter notes from the guitar onto the fiddle fingerboard:

 ```
-fiddle.raag(openC_guitar.tabToAlpha([2, 2, 2, 2, 2, 2]))
+fiddle.raag(openC_guitar.tabToLetter([2, 2, 2, 2, 2, 2]))
 ```
 <img src="https://github.com/dbetchkal/stringtranscribe/blob/master/static/D_chord-fiddle_letter.png" width="800">